 Want to give webinars a test?

-We have the same conversation over and over with advisors, investors and friends: you don't realize how much webinars are used until you pay attention.
-If you go over to Twitter or to your favourite SaaS website now, I bet you'll find links to webinars everywhere.
-More surprisingly, for those companies, webinars are a fundamental part of their inbound sales strategy or customer training.
+At Livestorm we have the same conversation over and over with advisors, investors and friends: you don't realize how much webinars are used until you start to notice them.
+If you go over to Twitter or to your favourite SaaS website right now, I bet you'll find links to webinars everywhere.
+For those companies, webinars are a fundamental part of their inbound sales strategy or customer training.

-We run a SaaS business ourselves, we're aware of the challenges one can face when running a SaaS.
-Let's try to list some of those.
+We run a SaaS business ourselves, so we're aware of the challenges one can face:

-Sometimes, as a SaaS, you have a low to medium ARPA, therefore your lead generation will be a mix of content marketing and inbound sales, since you cannot afford to do pure sales/prospection.
+Sometimes as a SaaS, you have a low to medium ARPA.
+Therefore your lead generation will be a mix of content marketing and inbound sales since you cannot afford to do pure sales and prospection.

 Inbound marketing is easy, cheap, and everyone has some level of experience with writing about their industry topic.
-Main downside: it takes time to get significant results.
+The main downside?
+It takes time to get significant results.

-Usually they say that when you're running a low ARPA SaaS business you want to keep your CAC at a third of your life time value or less.
-Doing outbound sales or paid acquisition can increase dramatically your cost of acquisition (mostly on the software market).
+Usually they say that when you're running a low ARPA SaaS business you want to keep your CAC at a third of your lifetime value or less.
+Doing outbound sales or paid acquisition can dramatically increase your cost of acquisition (mostly for the software market).

-Finding that growth engine that will help you get from A to B is always a struggle.
+Finding the growth engine that will help you get from A to B is always a struggle.

-Qualifying your leads for sales usually take a certain amount of time depending on the number of calls you schedule and nurturing campaigns you set up.
-The longer the sales cycles the higher the cost of acquisition.
+Qualifying your leads for sales usually takes a certain amount of time depending on the number of calls you schedule and nurturing campaigns that you set up.
+And as you probably know, the longer the sales cycles the higher the cost of acquisition will be.

-Plus, the longer the sales cycles, the longer you will have to nurture them and create content for those leads.
+Plus, the longer the sales cycle, the longer you will have to nurture them and create content for those leads.

 Scaling 1:1 demos is hard.
-Passed a certain volume of demand, you will need to scale your inbound sales team in order to process more demos.
-Plus, often, you host demos for VIP leads and low-value leads alike.
+Past a certain volume of demand, you will need to scale your inbound sales team in order to process more demos.
+Often you host demos for VIP leads and low-value leads alike.

-Webinars are great for SaaS because they do just that.
-They enable you to be more productive (sales-wise), to nurture leads and generate new ones.
+Webinars are great for SaaS because they enable you to be more productive (sales-wise), to nurture leads and generate new ones.

-You reduce the number of interactions by qualifying your marketing leads using webinars.
-The simple fact they attend the webinar already tell you if they're willing to engage with you.
+You can reduce the number of interactions by qualifying your marketing leads using webinars.
+The simple fact they attend the webinar already tells you if they're willing to engage with you.

-Then you can monitor their firmographics, their participation rate (did they attend the whole thing?), their level of engagements (questions asked, messages sent, etc.).
+Then you can monitor their firmographics, their participation rate, their level of engagements and more.